stargate/data-api/docs/dataapi-network-spec.md

 ## Conventions

-To aid in specifying the DATA API, we will use the following conventions in this document:
+To aid in specifying the Data API, we will use the following conventions in this document:

 -   Language rules will be given in a